 For more information on withholding tax and the E-commerce Law in China, please see the articles China business: cross-border withholding tax 101 and China’s first e-commerce law to go into effect from 1 January 2019

-Whilst, there are ample opportunities in China for Italian and other companies, legal and tax responsibilities cannot be neglected.
+Whilst, there are ample opportunities for Italian Investments in China and other companies, legal and tax responsibilities cannot be neglected.
 Many companies may be tempted to find cost-saving alternatives, but this often lead to larger risks and costly.
 As Dr. Netti mentioned in the webinar, succeeding in China requires an understanding of the laws and regulations in China, if you do not have professional experts in China, it’s impossible to navigate through the legalities or protect your investment.